mavryk-network/mavryk-protocol/docs/alpha/voting.rst

   At the end of a **proposal period**, if participation reaches a :ref:`proposal quorum <proposal_quorum>`, the proposal with most support is selected and we move to an **exploration period**.
-Note that support is measured in the cumulated staking power (expressed in mutez) that delegates supporting the proposal have.
+Note that support is measured in the cumulated staking power (expressed in mumav) that delegates supporting the proposal have.
 E.g., a proposal supported by a single delegate with 600,000 tz of staking power has more support than a proposal supported by two delegates with 100,000 tz each of staking power.